Armandoh4/filmlabproductions/README.md

 -> Please change the '...' with your own secret key, username and password.

-5. Once this stage is completed, you can move onto installing requirments to run this application:
+5. Once this stage is completed, you can move onto installing requirements to run this application:

         pip install -r requirements.txt
 6. This is where we run the application.
 To do this, please run the app.py file in the local terminal:

         python app.py

-7. Finally you can open this application by entering the following address into your prefered browser:
+7. Finally you can open this application by entering the following address into your preferred browser:

         View site on this link http://127.0.0.1:5000

 8. To stop this application, enter ctrl+c in your integrated terminal

 ---
 ## Introduction